 Built by Bell in Buffalo, New York.
-Delivered to the U.S. Army on January 15, 1942.
+On January 15, 1942 delivered to the U.S. Army Air Force (USAAF) as P-39F-1-BE Airacobra serial number 41-7204.
 Disassembled and shipped overseas to Australia arriving on February 2, 1942 and reassembled.

 Assigned to the 5th Air Force, 8th Fighter Group (8th FG) and operated from 7 Mile Drome near Port Moresby.
 No known nose art or nickname.
 Next, assigned to the 35th Fighter Group, 39th Fighter Squadron.
 No known nose art or nickname.

 On June 16, 1942 although 2nd Lt.
 Harvey E. Rehrer had the day off, but volunteered to fly for a sick pilot.
 Took off from 14 Mile Drome near Port Moresby piloted by 2nd Lt.
 Harvey E. Rehrer as one of four Airacobras led by Lt.
 Francis Royal on a patrol mission.
-Flying in formation, they were joined by two other Airacobras from 12 Mile Drome and together the formation climbed to 22,000' to patrol the Rigo area for enemy aircraft.
+Flying in formation, they were joined by two other Airacobras from 12 Mile Drome and the combined formation climbed to 22,000' to patrol the Rigo area for enemy aircraft.

 Rehrer was flying 'tail end charlie' in the formation, and was experiencing power problems with his engine.
 A a fill in pilot, Rehrer was not flying his regular aircraft or formation position.
 A6M2 Zeros from the Tainan Kōkūtai were sighted directly above at 25,000' proceeding in a southwesterly course.

 Zeros broke away from the main formation and maneuvered to attack.
 Without being observed, a Zero maneuvered behind Rehrer's tail and open fired from the rear.
 Rehrer observed tracer bullets from behind him, and before he could react, his aircraft was hit, drop tank set on fire.
 Fellow pilots observed him going down in flames and did not see him bail out.

 Damaged, on fire and descending In an inverted spin, Rehrer managed to kick off the right cockpit door and bail out.
 When his parachute opened, his shoulder was dislocated.
 Wartime records say this aircraft was shot down near Rigo, but this was proved incorrect after the discovery of his wreck in 2006.

 Fate of the Pilot